Tables of subspace codes: Bounds for MDCs

 \subsection{Lower bounds and constructions}

 Of course the empty set is a mixed dimension code for any dimension and subspace distance. $A_q(n,d)\ge 0$ is implemented as \texttt{trivial\_2}.
 If $d\le 2n$ and $n\ge 1$, then $\{\langle 0 \rangle , \mathbb{F}_q^n\}$ is a mixed dimension codes, so that $A_q(n,d)\ge 2$.
 This is implemented as \texttt{trivial\_4}.
 We structure the following lower bounds and constructions into nonrecursive, see Subsection~\ref{subsubsec_nonrecursive_lower_mdc}, and recursive lower bounds, see Subsection~\ref{subsubsec_recursive_lower_mdc}.
 Some constraints leading to exact values are also collected in Subsection~\ref{subsubsection_exact_value_mdc}.
+A survey on lower bounds and constructions can be found in \cite{horlemann2018constructions}.